sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.6.md

 The `igraph` library and its Python interface (now also just called `igraph`) have been upgraded to versions 0.9.5/0.9.8. [[https://trac.sagemath.org/ticket/32510|#32510]]

+=== JupyterLab ===

+!JupyterLab, the latest web-based interactive development environment for notebooks, code, and data, is slated to replace the now-classic Jupyter notebook interface.
+The version of !JupyterLab in the Sage distribution has been upgraded to the major new version 3.3. [[https://trac.sagemath.org/ticket/32069|#32069]]

+After `./sage -i jupyterlab_widgets`, you can run it using `./sage -n jupyterlab`.

+Also two new interface variants are provided: `./sage -n nbclassic` and `./sage -n retrolab`.

 == New developer tools ==